shays10/jvmworkshop/README.md

 ### "YouTube Likes Calculator" App
 The YouTube Likes Calculator is an app that can read CSV files that contains data on youtube videos such as: views, likes reviews dates and more.

 The app goes over the data and calculates the average likes for video per country.

+1. In your terminal navigate to ??? a and run ???.
+Your app crashed.
+2. Run it with a JVM flag to automatically take a heap dump on OOM.
+3. Investigate the heap dump.
+4. Run the app again, this time with -Xmx???
+5. Monitor it.
+Do you think there is a leak?
+(Solution is here ???)

+### "Thread Super-UUID Generator" App
+The Thread Super-UUID Generator is an app that can that all

+The app goes over the data and calculates the average likes for video per country.